themiscadiz/Assignment1/README.md

   IdentityFile ~/.ssh/id_rsa

   **HTML and CSS challenges**
-Because html and css is very straight foward it was relativetly easy follow, book examples, or tutorials about how to make parts of the html or create the style on css.
+Because html and css is very straight foward it was relatively easy to follow book examples, or tutorials about how to make parts of the html or create the style on css.
-However I have difficulties trying to understand the logic of **display**, how to fix indentation or margins on css.
+However, I have difficulties trying to understand the logic of **display**, how to fix indentation or margins on css.

 <!-- Any questions you have -->
 ## Questions